Subtle Mends for Unmentionable Areas

 Whether you decide to repair with visible hand mending, or using a sewing machine, the prep is the same.
 Find a scrap of denim that is a close match to the existing denim.
 I used a thicker, 100% denim cotton scrap for good measure.

-Do this until the area seems secure, but not too long, or the area will become very stiff, and possible uncomfortable to wear.
-Remember, you can easily add more stitching, but subtracting, not so much.
+Do this until the area seems secure, but not too long, or the area will become very stiff, and possibly uncomfortable to wear.
+Remember, you can easily add more stitching, but subtracting is not so easy.

-And here's the side by side comparison of hand mending vs. machine mending upper thigh areas.
+Here's the side by side comparison of hand mending vs. machine mending upper thigh areas.
 A hand mending tutorial follows.

 Step-by-Step Hand Mending

 Above is the crotch area of a pair of overalls.
 You can see the weakened material on each of the 4 areas where the seams come together.
 You will want to patch each of these areas separately, cutting patches to fit neatly into place.